 Homeless?
 You don't need a home address to register to vote; however, you do need to identify an address for mail and a location you consider a place of residence.
 This can be a street corner, a park, a shelter, or any other place you usually stay.
 Incarcerated?
 Individuals currently incarcerated and serving a sentence for a misdemeanor or felony conviction are prohibited from registering to vote.
 NOTE: All Michigan Clerks' Offices will be open the weekend before Election Day.
 City and township Clerks' Offices must be open for at least eight hours on Saturday, November 2, or Sunday, November 3, for in-person voter registration and voting.
 College Students: Check Your Voter Registration Status!
 Michigan's "motor-voter" system requires your voter registration address to match your driver's license/state ID address.
 A change of address to one automatically changes the other.
 College students can update their voter registration online at VOTE411.org or by mail up to two weeks before an election.
 After that, they must visit their local Clerk's Office to provide proof of residency. - For college students to vote in person on Election Day, their voter registration address must reflect the community where they plan to vote at home or at school.
 For example, a student whose home is Albion but lives in Ann Arbor attending the University of Michigan can register to vote in Albion or Ann Arbor. - An alternative for college students is to request an absentee ballot.
 In doing so, students can keep their voter registration at their home address and request an absentee ballot be mailed to their school address.
 For more information on requesting an absentee ballot, see page 5.
 Election Challengers vs. Poll Watchers ELECTION CHALLENGERS A non-governmental, volunteer election observer with credentials, typically appointed by a political party or interest group can issue challenges.
 POLL WATCHERS A non-governmental, volunteer election observer without credentials.
 Poll watchers have more limited rights than a challenger and cannot issue challenges.

-Michigan Voting and

-Either way, all Michigan voters must verify their identity at the polls
+Poll watchers and poll challengers cannot assist voters at a polling place.
+Michigan Department of State and local clerks do not hire election challengers or poll watchers.
+HAVE YOUR PHOTO ID?
+YOU MUST SHOW IT.
+NO PHOTO ID?
+SIGN AN AFFIDAVIT.
+Either way, all Michigan voters must verify their identity at the polls Returning Citizens YOU CAN VOTE!

-Returning Citizens

-YOU CAN VOTE!